 In this article, I’ll set you up for goal-setting success by sharing:

 A step-by-step plan for setting marketing goals based on business goals.

-By setting goals that are specific, measurable, attainable, realistic, and time-bound (SMART), you and your team will know exactly what you are working towards - with no questions.
+By setting SMART goals — that is, goals that are specific, measurable, attainable, realistic, and time-bound, you and your team will know exactly what you are working toward — with no questions.

 Here are some marketing goal examples that need more work: